sarzil-hossain/reactance/CONTRIBUTING.md

 }

 ```
-The date is compared with current date, and if it's less than the list of users associated to it is added to the list of users to remove.
+The unix date time is compared with current date, and if it's less than the current date time, the list of users associated to it is added to the list of users to remove.
 The list is then passed to functions that retrieve the list of previous users, remove users from provided list, saves the final list in configuration/password files.

 ## To-Do
 - [X] single server support